jasonnerothin/jasonnerothin.github.io/2015-05-07-application-orchestration-for-cloud-foundry.md

 Cloud foundry defines a strict hierarchy for organizing resources.
 At the top level is an [Org](http://docs.cloudfoundry.org/concepts/roles.html#orgs), which is the highest level of containment.
 Conceptually, it means &ldquo;organization&rdquo;.

 The next level down is the [Space](http://docs.cloudfoundry.org/concepts/roles.html#spaces).
-A Space can organize around an IaaS datacenter, a region, or any other organizational principle - say, for example, a QA tier.
+A Space can contain a datacenter, a region, or any other organizational principle - say, for example, a QA tier.
 Spaces belong to exactly one Org.

 <img src="images/CloudFoundry3AppInstances.png" width="360px" alt="three App instances"/><br/>
 **Figure 1: App Instances Spread Across An Org**